KungPhoo/ba67-basic/readme.md

 ```

 ### OPEN
 Opens a file for reading or writing.
-When reading, wildcard
+When reading, wild-card
 characters are supported.
 The mode "R" for reading or "W"
-for writing must be part of the filename arument and separated
+for writing must be part of the filename argument and
-from the file name with an comma character.
+separated from the file name with an comma character.

 **Usage:** `OPEN fileno, "filename , MODE"`